JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $30 TC Electronic Cinders (Classic Blues tones)
 2. $150 Fender MTG: LA (with a tube and a boost) I love this tone.
 (More Modern Sound that I love)
 3. $120 Cusack Screamer (its got a secret to have better note clarity and lower non harmonic distortion than any other copy) This is the best tube screamer therefore SRV tone ever
-4. $200 Greer Southland (Great high gain chainsaw tone and squeak that I love very much)
+4. $200 Greer Southland (Great high gain chainsaw tone and squeak chirp or squeal that I love very much)
 5. $150 Seymour Duncan Forza (Modified modified tube screamer this is a high gain klon and high gain larry carlton dumble)
-6. $100 MXR Sugar Drive (Tiny Klon Klone)
 1. $150 LA Lady: You can load hundreds of other OD Pedal profiles into this
-2. Beano Booster: A Treble Booster pedal.
-Has to be at the front of your signal chain due to the germanium

-Klon Klone Ponyboy (USA and htey drop them from a drone) Klon Klone AND Tubescreamer: Nordvang

 Orange Getaway Driver '70s Amp-In-A-Box Overdrive

+- $100 MXR Sugar Drive (Tiny Klon Klone) (From JHS underrated overdrives Video)
+- $130 Klon Klone Ponyboy (USA and htey drop them from a drone)
+- $449 Nordvang Gravity Klon Klone AND Tubescreamer in one from Denmark
+- $25 Mosky Golden Horse
+- $100 Tumnus is great for small amps (klon?) https://youtu.be/zbvke372TKM&t=840s
+- $129 The Timmy is awesome and so is the $60 Cool Cat V2 (good copy of a famous)

 ### Brown Sound ###
 - Pinnacle (its an amp in a pedal designed to be used into a clean high headroom amp to emulate a hot rodded marshall) "Mr. Van Halen's former guitar tech, Zeke Clark, has proclaimed the Wampler Pinnacle to be the ultimate brown sound pedal"
+- See Friedman BE-OD above
 - $50 Golden plexi by tone city see https://youtu.be/eUNz02rPI4Y  12min
 - Nux Fireman (Brown Sound	)
 - $60 [Brown Sound In A Box Kit](http://www.generalguitargadgets.com/effects-projects/distortion/bsiab-2/)